vertyco/vrt-cogs/assistant/example-funcs/README.md

 Some GPT models are trained in a way that allows us to specify certain functions available to them, and enable them to call those functions at any time.

-This guide will help you understand how to integrate your cog with the Assistant.
+This guide will help you understand how to integrate your cog with the Assistant, or add custom functions to extend functinality.

 ## Prerequisites